How to ensure Maximum Test Coverage?

 CI/CD tools ensure that code coverage is high since all code pushed to version control is automatically run through a series of tests.
 Try to keep code coverage at 80% or higher and strive to fill the gap by writing missing tests when possible.

-High code coverage reduces the number of undetected bugs that might get through to end-users.
-However, bear in mind that code coverage doesn’t reveal other significant factors like code quality.
+High code coverage reduces the number of undetected bugs that might get through to end users.
+However, remember that code coverage doesn’t reveal other significant factors like code quality.
 That requires a human overview to some extent.

-Naturally, to ensure that a considerable number of tests are executed within a tight deadline, manual testing alone cannot be depended upon.
-Automation testing, especially parallel testing, is required to run the requisite tests within days or even hours.
+Manual testing alone cannot be depended upon to ensure that a considerable number of tests are executed within a tight deadline.
+Automation testing, especially parallel testing, must run the requisite tests within days or hours.

-Test on as many device-browser-combinations as possible.
-Each device model, browser, and OS has multiple versions that need to be taken into account.
+Test on as many device-browser-OS combinations as possible.
+Each device model, browser, and OS has multiple versions that need to be considered.